zextras/tech-doc/source/carbonio/_management/videoserver.rst

          # yum install carbonio-videoserver-recorder

-The package installs a so-called *servlet* that needs to be associated with the |vs| instance, a task that needs to be executed from the CLI, using a command that differ depending if you already installed and configured the |vs| or not.
+The package installs a service that needs to be associated with the
+|vs| instance, a task that needs to be executed from the CLI, using a
+command that differ depending if you already installed and configured the |vs| or not.

 .. grid:: 1 1 2 2
    :gutter: 3